Opgal staff writers

-Cooled systems are highly sensitive and can detect the slightest temperature variations (<20 mK).
-They typically operate in mid-wave infrared (3μ-5μ) wavelengths (MWIR), but can be designed to enable imaging in the long-wave infrared (LWIR) band of the spectrum.
+Cooled thermal cameras are highly sensitive and can detect the slightest temperature variations (<20 mK).
+They typically operate in the Mid-Wave Infrared (3-5μm) wavelength (MWIR), but can be designed to enable imaging in the Long-Wave Infrared (LWIR) band of the spectrum.

-Cooled thermal cameras are the most sensitive class of cameras on the market today.
-These systems provide better detection capabilities and are ideal for mid to long-range detection applications.
+Cooled thermal imaging systems are the most sensitive class of cameras on the market today.
+These cameras provide better detection capabilities and are ideal for mid to long-range detection applications.
 The more compact cooled thermal camera are ideal for gimbals, security and surveillance products and thermal weapon sights.

 The main downsides of cooled cameras are high maintenance costs and more downtime for service, and relatively higher prices.

-An uncooled infrared camera does not use a detector with cryogenic cooling.
-Its detector design is based on a microbolometer – a tiny resistor on a silicon element with large surface area, low heat capacity, and good thermal isolation.
+An uncooled thermal camera does not use a detector with cryogenic cooling.
+Its detector design is based on a microbolometer – a tiny resistor on a silicon element with a large surface area, low heat capacity, and good thermal isolation.

 Bolometers are essentially resistance thermometers arranged for response to radiation.
 Changes in scene temperature cause changes in the bolometer temperature which are converted to electrical signals and processed into an image.

-These bolometer-based uncooled sensors are typically designed to work in the longwave infrared (LWIR) band (7μ-14μ).
+These bolometer-based uncooled sensors are typically designed to work in the Long-Wave Infrared (LWIR) band (7-14μm).
 Because of this, these systems offer better penetration in poor environmental conditions like those of dust, fog, and smoke.

-Cooled systems typically feature single-photon counting detectors containing all the electronics necessary to detect single photons with picosecond accuracy.
+Cooled thermal cameras typically feature single-photon counting detectors containing all the electronics necessary to detect single photons with picosecond accuracy.
 Photon detectors release electric charges in response to incident radiation.
 For such detectors a single photon is enough to create an electric signal which will be represented on a screen.

-Whereas, uncooled detectors require a mass of photons in order to create a detectable signal.
+Whereas, uncooled thermal cameras require a mass of photons in order to create a detectable signal.
 That’s the reason why cooled detectors offer higher sensitivity.